Innerpeffray Library: Collection

 Among the collection that the library holds is the Bible of the Marquis of Montrose, bearing his autograph in several places.
 There is also a copy of what is called the Great Bible, dated 1540, which has two full-page woodcuts by Holbein, the artist of Henry VIII of England.

 The library remains a valuable storehouse of literature from the Late Medieval and Early Modern periods and has been visited by many people throughout the years that it has been open.

 One of the Library's most valued books is the original Borrowers' Register that holds the record of all the families who borrowed a book.
 This resource allows people to come and identify their ancestors from the region, see their own handwriting and hold the books they once borrowed.

 Keeper of the Books

 The Keeper of Books is an office held continuously since Andrew Patoune in 1696.
 The Keeper also holds the key of the Collegiate Chapel of St Mary, at Her Majesty's pleasure.

 The current Keeper of Books, as of 2019, is listed as Lara Haggerty.

 The library in the media

-The BBC broadcast from the library on the 31st of January, 1950.
+The BBC broadcast from the library on 31 January 1950.

+Roman History

+Innerpeffray Library is located near the sites of the Roman fort of Strageath, Roman military camps and the Parkneuk Roman Tower.
+These were all part of a series of fortifications known as the Gask Ridge.
+The route of a former Roman Road runs right by the library building, and the Heritage Trail leads down to the River Earn, where a ford crossing allowed Roman access to Strageath Fort.
+An Innerpeffray publication includes detailed maps and sketches of what these Roman sites might have looked like.